-The Donnellson Quadrangle occupies approximately 56 square miles of primarily agricultural land situated within the Southern Iowan Drift Plain (SIDP) landform region (Prior, 1991).
+The West Point Quadrangle occupies approximately 57 square miles of primarily agricultural land with abundant forested areas situated within the Southern Iowan Drift Plain (SIDP) landform region (Prior, 1991) and a small portion of the Mississippi River Alluvial Plain in the extreme southeast corner of the quad.
 The SIDP hosts glacial deposits over 500,000 years old that contain a thick till package mantled by younger loess draped over upland hill slopes.
 Numerous rills, creeks, and rivers branch out across the landscape shaping the old glacial deposits into steeply rolling hills and valleys.
+The West Point Quadrangle also hosts the western extent of the Illinoisan ice advance with the terminal moraine transecting the quad from north to south.
 The thickness of unconsolidated Quaternary deposits is variable across the quadrangle.
-According to well data, the maximum thickness of Quaternary materials is over 55 m (180 ft) in the southern part of the mapping area.
-Mississippian bedrock units dominate the bedrock surface overlain by several Pennsylvanian outliers.
-The majority of the bedrock exposures occur along Sugar Creek and its tributaries in the eastern part of the mapping area.
+According to well data, the maximum thickness of Quaternary materials is over 97 m (320 ft) in the southeastern part of the mapping area.
+Mississippian bedrock units dominate the bedrock surface overlain by a few Pennsylvanian outliers.
+The majority of the bedrock exposures occur along Sugar Creek and its tributaries in the western part of the mapping area.